icyjayd/nlp-genomics/README.md

 Hi!
+I'm Juan Irizarry-Cole, PhD.
 Welcome to this repo.
 If you're seeing this, I've already graduated.
 What you'll find here is a barely organized collection of all the python scripts, sbatch scripts, and jupyter notebooks I used to complete my thesis project.
 Feel free to look at them!